redhatstuart/Ansiblefest2018/README.md

 - network security group

 I think these can be moved to prerequisites, as they could be reused by all the other tasks before.

+TODO: I think we shouldn't create load balancer here, instead application gateway should take over this role in the next task.

+### appgateway-create.yml

+This taks creates Application Gateway.

+TODO: this task requires some more work